Marwan1899/wa4e-Course-4-JavaScript-jQuery-and-JSON/week1 - Profile Database/README.md

 You will need to have a users table as follows:

+CREATE DATABASE misc;
+GRANT ALL ON misc.* TO 'fred'@'localhost' IDENTIFIED BY 'zap';
+GRANT ALL ON misc.* TO 'fred'@'127.0.0.1' IDENTIFIED BY 'zap';

 CREATE TABLE users (
    user_id INTEGER NOT NULL AUTO_INCREMENT,
    name VARCHAR(128),